pywc/pywc/README.md

 ----

 > ```python
-> class pywc:
+> class Paul_Chung:
 >    def __init__(self):
 >        self.aka1 = "p4ulpwns"
 >        self.aka2 = "pywchung"
+>        self.aka3 = "pywc"
 > ```

-> I'm Paul Chung in University of Wisconsin - Madison, who wants to be the best hacker in the world.
+I'm Paul Chung, a CS undergrad at University of Wisconsin - Madison.
->
-> I'm also known as `p4ulpwns` or `pywchung`.

 <br>

 ![My Github Status](https://github-readme-stats.vercel.app/api?username=pywc&count_private=true&theme=algolia)

 ## ❤ What I'm into
-I'm mainly interested in Cybersecurity, AI, Systems, and Web apps.
+I'm mainly interested in Cybersecurity, Privacy, AI, Operating Systems, and Cryptography.

 ## 🛠 What I can do
 > may be updated as I aspire to learn more